1. Parents’ emotional state affects children, who absorb emotions from an early age.

 3. Mindfulness is not just meditation; it’s about being present and observing thoughts without judgment.

 4. Mindfulness benefits include improved focus, better relationships, reduced stress, and increased positive emotions.

 As parents, we are always looking for the best for our children; we want them to be happy and develop their full potential.
 But what happens when we do not live in the best way possible?
 By being stressed, worried, and hurried in our daily life, we set this example to our children.
 Kids are like sponges, and they can perceive emotions even from within the mother’s womb.
 This means they’re much more capable of absorbing and perceiving things after they are born.
 So, how can we be better with ourselves and transmit the best to them?
 Continue reading to learn more…

 Have you ever gotten home and don’t remember what you saw on the road?
 Left home for work and don’t remember if you locked the door on your way out?

 We live with routines both at home and at work where we do things on autopilot without really paying attention to what we are doing.
-We call it “lunchtime”, but is it if we are thinking about the pending errands we have to run or we are answering mails or texts on the phone?
+We call it “lunchtime”, but is really lunch if we are thinking about the pending errands we have to run, or we are answering mails or texts on the phone?

 As human beings we have the ability to think about the past, present, and future.
 Which is a true blessing, but we often let our minds wander to the meeting board of last week, we think about what we’ll do over the holidays, or what you have to get from the store.
 Usually the most recurrent thoughts in our minds come from obsessing about the past or worrying about the future.
 So, what happens to the present?